trhd/optargs/README.md

 What Is Optargs
 ---------------

-Optargs is an option and argument parsing library with the goal of being easy-to-use and able of providing visually pleasant, informative and useful help texts for CLI applications with as little input from the developer as possible.
+Optargs is an option and argument management library with the goal of being easy-to-use and able of providing visually pleasant, informative and useful help texts for command line applications with as little input from the developer as possible.

 Why Optargs
 -----------

-Existing argument parsing solutions were seen as unnecessarily complicated or lacking on the help text generation side.
+Existing argument parsing/management solutions were seen as unnecessarily complicated or lacking on the help text generation side.

 How To Use Optargs